 Grind style: medium-coarse

 Made with elegance and stainless steel, this pour over cone is an excellent alternative to disposable paper filters.
 It’s designed to fit most cups, thermoses, mugs, and even some carafes.
-While it looks quite plain and simple, the double filter prevents any grounds ending up in your coffee.
+While it looks quite plain and simple, the double filter prevents any coffee grounds ending up in your coffee.

 - Stainless steel